Carpal Tunnel Syndrome

 Other tests may include:

 It is important to correct whatever is causing the carpal tunnel syndrome.
-Sometimes making simple changes in your workplace or home may help relieve symptoms.
+Sometimes making simple changes in the workplace or home may help relieve symptoms.

 Treatment may also include: